2011 USPS Certified Mail New Postal Rate Increase

-The USPS Certified Mail Special Service rates may increase the cost to send Certified Mail to $5.84 in 2011.
-That’s a $0.30 cent price increase per letter.
-USPS Certified Mail letters cost $5.54 today and the rate is made up from three postage fees.
-The Certified Mail Special Service fee that costs $2.80 is proposed to jump $0.15 cents per letter to cost $2.95.
-Second the Return Receipt service is available in two options.
-The old fashioned green cards now costs $2.30 each and will increase $0.10 cents to cost $2.40, or the Return Receipt Electronic service can be used in place of the green cards.
-This service costs $1.10 today and is proposed to increase $0.05 per letter to $1.15 next year.
-The third and final postage fee that makes up a Certified Mail letter is USPS First Class postage.
-The one OZ rate is currently proposed to increase $0.02 cents from $0.44 cents to $0.46 cents per letter starting January 2011.
+The USPS Certified Mail Special Service rates and First Class postage rates increased the cost of sending Certified Mail with green cards to $5.75.
+USPS Certified Mail letters cost is made up from three postage fees.
+The new 2012 Certified Mail Special Service fee costs $2.95.
+Second, the Return Receipt service is available in two options.
+The old fashioned green card price costs $2.35 for each letter, or the Return Receipt Electronic service can be used and costs $1.15 in place of the green card.
+The third and final postage fee that makes up a USPS Certified Mail letter is First Class postage.
+The one-ounce rate increased to $0.45.

-3. Electronic Return Receipt – ERR included with USPS Certified Mail Envelope $1.55
+3. Electronic Return Receipt is included with USPS Certified Mail Envelope $1.55

 Free Trial Evaluation: Get 2 Certified Mail Envelopes with Electronic Return Receipt